jodabike/jodabike.github.io/about/faq.md

 - The unfriendliest encounter on our whole journey was literally on its very last day when we returned by plane: While napping at Barcelona airport a cleaning man got really mad at us for no reason and yelled at us that he had just called airport security (which never came) to get rid of us.
 That was just weird.

 &#9654; How did you bring your bikes to South America?
 - We took them with us on the plane.
-It cost around 100 &euro; for each bike, each way.
+It cost around 100&#8293;&euro; for each bike, each way.

 &#9654; How did you get to South America?
 - Although, it is not the best option for the environment, we chose to fly.
 One of the main reasons for this decision were that it just saves a lot of time.
 However, on the next trip we'd like to avoid taking planes.